Privacy policy and settings

 Anonymization

-Nexthink provides four levels of data anonymization to specify the visibility of information according to user permissions:
+Nexthink provides customizable data anonymization to specify the visibility of information according to user permissions.

-The table below lists the visible attributes of users, devices, destinations and domains for each data privacy level.
+The table below lists the visible attributes of destinations, domains, devices, and users.

-Refer to the Configuring Collector level anonymization documentation for anonymization at Collector lever.
+Refer to the Configuring Collector level anonymization documentation for anonymization at Collector level.

 Destination name